jarun/googler/README.md

 # Note

 Initially I raised a pull request but I could see that the last change was made 7 years earlier.
 In addition, there is no GitHub activity from the original author (Henri Hakkinen: https://github.com/henux ) in past year.
-I have created this independent repo for the project with the name google-cli.
+I have created this independent repo for the project with the name `google-cli`.
 Would love to push the changes back to original repo if the author contacts.
 I retained the original copyright information.